Understanding Humans in The Wild | Insights For Children For Health

 - Even young children can give useful insights as well as developing skills they can use later in life.

 - The significant adults in children’s lives must hone their listening skills.
 Children have important, unique perspectives that we don’t know about and which help improves our understanding and empathy but that we need to know in order to promote their skills and to help us make their lives better.
 Perspectives that can help us design effective services (like health education).

 - Children ARE relied upon, and in their millions in MOST developing countries, yet they do not get the recognition or praise for that caring role (usually of other children).
 It’s easy to inform that role – for example by including relevant content and activities at school – and it costs nothing for the adults in their lives to recognise it, praise it and, dare I say, to tell them what we learn from them about what they do and say.

 - That it’s worth teaching children everywhere in a way that gives them opportunities to identify and think through problems – skills that will make them creative, active problem-solvers and even problem-seekers.
 For example: asking themselves, What is there about this community that could be made better, safer, healthier?
 And, what can I do?

 I love the credence that Adam Grant gives ideas that are so fundamental to our approach.
 Also, I think we can add his insights to what we are doing.
 I just LOVE the idea of actively working with children to be, ‘comfortable with disapproval’.

-Children for Health is currently working on a set of resources that will help adults work with children to build resiliance and in a way that helps other children do this too and ‘being comfortable with disapproval’ is now on our list of objectives!
+Children for Health is currently working on a set of resources that will help adults work with children to build resilience and in a way that helps other children do this too and ‘being comfortable with disapproval’ is now on our list of objectives!